enasequence/read_docs/update/assembly.rst

 **Metagenomic Assemblies:**
 Primary and binned metagenome assemblies cannot be updated.
-If you wish to update one of these assemblies, please email datasubs@ebi.ac.uk so that we can suppress the existing version.
+If you wish to update one of these assemblies, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ so that we can suppress the existing version.
 MAG assemblies work the same as isolate assemblies in the context of updates.